ccollareta/hive-stage/src/pages/content/overview.md

   description: "@"
   block_one:
     icon: /images/hive-comm.png
-    description: Help the Federal Health community drive towards the future by partnering on both industry and government opportunities.
+    description: The HIVE Community is a place for general discussion and thought leadership related to HIVE and Federal Health innovation.
+Join the conversation to apart of the innovation.
     title: HIVE Community
     link: https://community.hive.gov/main/groups/43511/lounge
   block_two:
     link: https://community.hive.gov/main/groups/43576/lounge
     icon: /images/teaming-landscape.png
-    description: The Teaming and Partnering community invites industry members to introduce themselves, create teaming opportunities, and announce partnerships.
-Join the conversation to introduce yourself and connect with other organizations.
+    description: The HIVE Community is a place for general discussion and thought leadership related to HIVE and Federal Health innovation.
+Join the conversation to apart of the innovation.
     title: Teaming & Partnering
 ---